openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 This article is divided in two parts.
 * In the overview part you will get the explanation on what steps are necessary in general to build the APK file.
 * In the step by step walkthrough part you will find the screenshots of a concrete installation.
 Because the versions of Android Studio - the software development environment which we will use to build the APK will - change very quickly this will be not identical to your installation but it should give you a good starting point.
-If you find something important wrong or missing please inform the facebook group "AndroidAPS" users though can have a look on this.
+If you find something important wrong or missing please inform the facebook group "AndroidAPS users" though we can have a look on this.

 ## Overview